 I’ve only recently heard the term ‘aphantasia.’
 It is a neurological condition in which a person is unable to recall memories as pictures or create images in their imagination.
 I have no idea whether I would have been diagnosed with aphantasia, or whether what I went on to be taught is a cure.

 Ten to fifteen years after leaving college I happened to attend an eight day training course in London, England.
 I didn’t go because I thought I had aphantasia (the term hadn’t even been invented then).
-I went as part of my regular personal development regimen.
+The course was part of my regular personal development regimen.

-The subject of the course was Neuro-Linguistic Programming.
-The techniques we were learning required us to close our eyes and make the images we saw grow bigger or smaller, brighter or dimmer, and bring them closer to us or take them further away.
+Some of the techniques we were taught required us to close our eyes and make the images that we saw grow bigger or smaller, brighter or dimmer, and bring them closer to us or take them further away.

 Several days in to the course one of the Lead Tutors, a man named Michael Neill, asked whether there was anyone in the audience who couldn’t see images in their mind’s eye.
-Lots of hands when up—I wasn’t unusual after all!
+Many hands when up—I wasn’t unusual after all!

 Mr Neill invited a member of the audience to go up to the stage and started to explain and demonstrate a technique he called ‘Image Streaming‘.

 I couldn’t wait to try it.
 After a few months of daily practice, this technique affected me in two ways:

 - First, if I was aphantasic, Image Streaming cured it.
 I could see bright, vivid images in my head.
 I haven’t practiced the technique in years—but I still see beautifully clear images in my mind’s eye.